Game-Generator/TidyBat/README.md

 Normal deleted files or folders land here.
 Shows the delete actions done to have the possibility to bring the data back.

 ## How To use
-You can start the Start file if you want to execute every script in the batch fiels folder.
-The folder has to be at the same place like the start file.
-If you want to clean a special thing, you can also only excecute the batch file with the function out of the BatchFile Folder.
+If you want to clean a special thing, you can excecute the batch file with the function out of the BatchFile Folder.

+### TidyBat
+If you want to execute every script in the batch files folder use the StartTidyBat.bat.
+The folder (BatchFiles) has to be at the same place like the start file.

+### CleanManager
+Alternatively or additional you can also use the ExecuteCleanManager script to execute the disk cleanmanager with its default settings for low disk space.
+Read more about it here https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cleanmgr.

+## Additional Tools
+In the repair folder is a script to use the sfc tool to check the correctness of your windows installation.
+If files are corrupted it can eventuelly repair them.
+That can solve some issues with windows eg Windows UI not coming up from time to time.

 ## License
 The scripts and documentation texts in this project are released under the [MIT License](https://github.com/Game-Generator/TidyBat/blob/main/LICENSE "MIT License").